ThinkDataEd/curriculum/docs/vocabulary/unit3.md

 ### data

 !!! note ""
-    Data are information, or observations, that have been gathered and recorded.
+    information, or observations, that have been gathered and recorded

 ### data farm